Amplifying Folk Harps

 Pick-Up - a transducer microphone that "picks up" the sound from your instrument, by being connected directly to it.
 Some pickups are built-in to the instrument.
 Others clip on.
 Most of those used by harpists stick directly to the wood, usually on the inside of your soundbox (using sticky tape or putty), and are removable.

 Plugs - XLR (or canon) plugs are the ones with three prongs (or holes).
 An XLR cable will have three prongs at one end, and three holes at the other end.
 XLR cables are used to plug your mic into the amp or mixing board.
 Sometimes you'll need an adapter, if for instance you want to plug a mic cable into a quarter-inch slot on your amp, or vise-versa.
 Quarter-inch plugs have the tubular, skinny ends that plug into a jack that's a single hole.
 These are used for plugging in your pickup (if it uses a quarter-inch cord), and other kinds of personal sound equipment.
-They're essentially the same kind you use to plug your earphones into your walkman or MP3 player, only usually one or two sizes up.
+They're essentially the same kind of plug you use to plug your headphones into your MP3 player or computer, except for being one or two sizes larger.
+Having a few adapters handy can be useful if you ever need to convert a quarter-inch plug to fit an XLR slot or vice-versa.

 More Info On Amplifying Harps